 - Gold, silver, black, brown, navy, or white hair accessories (no bandanas).
-Hair must be neat and a natural color. - Small earrings and one small necklace - Awareness band or small friendship bracelet (no metal) - Watches, fitbits, or similar must NOT have any Bluetooth or wifi capability - Hats are NOT allowed to be worn on campus before school or during school hours - Sunglasses are NOT to be worn on campus before school or during school hours
+Hair must be neat and a natural color. - No beads worn in hair - Small earrings and one small necklace - Awareness band or small friendship bracelet (no metal) - Hats are NOT allowed to be worn on campus before school or during school hours - Sunglasses are NOT to be worn on campus before school or during school hours